On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

 is the $k ^ {\text {th}} $ {\it $L^2$-Betti number of $X$,} where $X ^d $ is the compact dual of $X$ equipped with the Riemannian metric induced by the Killing form on $\mathrm{Lie}(G)$.
-We refer the reader to Section \ref{sec:heat-kernel} for an analytic definition of $\beta_k ^ {(2)}(X)$.
+We refer the reader to \S\ref{8.2} for an analytic definition of $\beta_k ^ {(2)}(X)$.
 By \cite {Allday} and \cite {Papadima}, the Euler characteristic $\chi (X ^ d) $ is nonzero exactly when the \emph {fundamental rank}

-of $G $ is nonzero.
+of $G $ is zero.
 Alternatively, it follows from the equality of the Euler characteristic and its $L ^ 2 $-analogue that in the middle dimension, $\beta^ {(2)}_k (X) \neq 0$ if and only if the Euler characteristic of some (or, equivalently, every) closed $X$-manifold is nonzero.

 \textbf{Uniform BS-convergence in higher rank.} In the higher rank case we have the following remarkable phenomenon, that gives a surprisingly strong result when combined with Theorem \ref{thm1}.
-Note that in the following result we do not restrict to the case where the $\Gamma_n$ are cocompact or torsion free and we do not assume uniform discreteness.
+Note that in the following result we do not restrict to the case where the $\Gamma_n$ are cocompact and in particular, we do not assume uniform discreteness.

 \begin{thm}[Corollary \ref{cor:4.15}] Suppose that $G$ has property $(T)$ and real rank at least $2$.
 Let $\Gamma_n\le G$ be any sequence of pairwise non-conjugate irreducible lattices in $G$.
 Then $\Gamma_n\backslash X$ BS-converges to $X$. \end{thm}